anynines/a9s-mysql-app/README.md

 # a9s MySQL sample app

 This app implements a very simple blogging app to showcase our a9s MySQL service on CloudFoundry.
 It is based on [Ruby on Rails](https://rubyonrails.org/) 5.1.
-The most interesting part is most likely the [manifest](manifest.yml) which is used to give the CF cli information about your app.
+The most interesting part is most likely the [manifest](manifest.yml) which is used to give the CF CLI information about your app.
 Please [this page](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) for more information.

 ## Pushing the app CloudFoundry